Consider the following scenario:

 ‘ABC PetroCorp’ and ‘XYZ EnergyCorp’ are two such Oil & Gas companies based out of Canada and US respectively, that are buying this solution from ITeLO.

 ‘Robert’ works for ITeLO Consulting and is the architect for this project.
-ITeLO has bought an SAP HANA Cloud Platform package enabled with the services required to build this application.
-They have received an HCP account with the services provisioned for the account.
-Robert is assigned the role of an Administrator in the HCP account.
+ITeLO has bought an SAP Cloud Platform package enabled with the services required to build this application.
+They have received a SAP CP account with the services provisioned for the account.
+Robert is assigned the role of an Administrator in the SAP CP account.
 Now he is eager to explore how such an application can be built and delivered to his customers as a SaaS application.

 An effective solution architecture in Robert’s scenario is to develop a true mutli-tenant SaaS application and deliver it to his customers.
 Firstly, let’s reach a common understanding of the concept of multi-tenancy itself.